 Apart from a better stocked ribbon, you should notice that you now not only see you own PMA.core sandbox in the Slide browser, but also a new “cases” instance.

 PMA.studio can many multiple PMA.core instances at the same time, and that’s very useful for large and/or geographically dispersed organizations.
-CellCarta, Pathomation’s parent company, manages both US and European (PMA.core) assets from within a single (PMA.studio) environment.
+CellCarta, Pathomation’s parent company, manages US, Chinese and European (PMA.core) assets from within a single (PMA.studio) environment.

 Through the Configure tab, you can manage the PMA.core instances in PMA.studio.
 You can add new PMA.core instances, and even integrate with PMA.start.

 Ever wanted to be able to browse your remote slides and local slides simultaneously, without first having to transfer your local slides to the server?
 With PMA.studio, you can.
 Go right ahead to the last “Configure” tab and click on the button in the first group that says “PMA.start”.
 PMA.studio will attempt to find PMA.start running on your system and add it as a separate PMA.core instance to the slide navigator panel.